Andrew Gilding: 2022

 Andrew Gilding reached the final of the 2022 Belgian Darts Open losing to Dave Chisnall 6–8 in legs.
-This marked a serious upturn of form for Gilding.

 2023

 At the 2023 UK Open, Gilding reached a first televised final and won his first PDC major title, surviving a match dart to defeat Michael van Gerwen 11–10.
 The £110,000 received in prize money saw him rise up to 25th in the world having been 41st prior to the weekend.

 At the 2023 World Grand Prix, Gilding reached the quarter-finals for the first time.
 He won his first two games before losing to Michael Smith 3–0.

 2024

-At the 2024 UK Open Gilding defeated Josh Payne 10–7 in the fourth round but lost 10–1 to Peter Wright in the fifth round.
+Gilding entered the second round of the 2024 World Championship as the 20th seed, but lost 3–1 to eventual runner-up Luke Littler.
+In his defence of the UK Open, he defeated Josh Payne 10–7 in the fourth round but lost 10–1 to Peter Wright in the fifth round.
+He reached his first World Matchplay quarter-final with wins over Wright and Krzysztof Ratajski.
+He was eliminated in a 16–10 defeat to Michael van Gerwen.
+At the European Championship, he achieved a surprise 6–4 victory over Littler in the first round.

+2025–present

+Entering the second round of the 2025 World Championship, Gilding defeated Martin Lukeman 3–1, before losing 4–0 to Nathan Aspinall in the third round.
+In May 2025, he reached the final of the European Darts Grand Prix, but suffered an 8–0 defeat to Gary Anderson.
+He made a second successive appearance in the quarter-finals of the World Matchplay after defeating Dirk van Duijvenbode 11–5.
+He was beaten 16–14 by eventual champion Luke Littler.

+Following a first-round victory over Cam Crabtree, Gilding defeated eighth seed Chris Dobey 3–1 in the second round of the 2026 World Championship.
+He was beaten 4–1 by Luke Woodhouse in the third round.
+In February 2026, he reached the final of Players Championship 6, where he lost 8–1 to Gerwyn Price.
+In his 442nd Pro Tour event, Gilding won his first Pro Tour title at Players Championship 16 by beating Jonny Clayton 8–3 in the final.
+He reached his third ranking final of the year at Players Championship 18, losing 8–4 to Woodhouse.

 Style of play

 Gilding took on the nickname "Goldfinger" because he played with a set of Phil Taylor golden darts and partially because of his surname.
 In a 2023 interview, he said he would like "Goldfinger" by Shirley Bassey to have been his walk-on song, but that copyright issues prevented him from doing so.
 To this day he still plays with a set of custom gold darts.

 After hitting a double or a 180, Gilding is known to frequently do a thumbs up gesture, which has become a signature celebration of his.